ShaunSHamilton/open-source-contributor/src/side-step.md

 ```
 ````

-🤔But you want no title, and you want the cure little icon to be shown.
+🤔But you want no title, and you want the cute little icon to be shown.
 How do you do that?

 A little bit of hacking, and you discover `title=" "` does not work, but `title="&#x200b;"` does.
 That is odd.
 A 🐛??